ckfinder/ckfinder-plugin-database-adapter-php/README.md

 # CKFinder 3 Database Storage Plugin

-This is an CKFinder 3 plugin that adds a support for storing files in the database.
+This is a CKFinder 3 plugin that adds support for storing files in the database.

-This plugin is based on PHP [PDO extension](http://php.net/manual/en/book.pdo.php).
+This plugin is based on the PHP [PDO extension](http://php.net/manual/en/book.pdo.php).

 ## Plugin Installation